 As Project Manager of the Wraparound Evaluation and Research Team (WERT), April directs development and dissemination of the Wraparound Fidelity Assessment System and it's associated technologies.
 She coordinates various research and evaluation projects which focus on community based services and interventions for children and families, with a major focus on Wraparound Services.
 She also works closely with the national partners such as The Institute for Innovation & Implementation providing support to the TA Network and Systems of Care sites across the country.
 April received her Bachelor's Degree in Health Education at the University of Montana, and her Master of Public Health from Oregon State University.
 She is passionate about children's mental health and particularly interested in ways PBHJP can affect public policy and improve the quality of life for families.

-Jennifer Schurer Coldiron, Ph.D., is a Research Scientist working with the Wraparound Evaluation and Research Team (WERT).
+Jennifer Schurer Coldiron, MSW, Ph.D., is a Research Scientist working with the Wraparound Evaluation and Research Team (WERT).
 Jennifer earned her Doctorate in Social Work at Washington University in Saint Louis where she taught Evaluation of Programs and Services and researched nonprofit management, implementation of innovations, and children's mental health services.
 She also has a BA from Wellesley College and an MSSW from Columbia University.
 She has previous experience with internal performance measurement and management within a large youth development and child welfare organization in New York City, and as a caseworker and supervisor at a foster care prevention agency.

 Andie Uomoto is a Research Study Assistant with the Creating Connections project.
 She graduated from the University of Washington with a Bachelor’s of Science in Psychology.
 She has worked extensively with children and families throughout her undergraduate career and hopes to continue to serve children of diverse populations in the future.